 - The contributions made by way of specific donations can be used for limited purposes only.

-- There may exist restrictions for withdrawal of the funds which may sometimes hamper the operations.
+- There may exist restrictions for the withdrawal of the funds, which may sometimes hamper the operations.